What is a Postgraduate Degree?

 Some postgraduate degrees require the completion of particular bachelor’s degree, others don’t.
-Currently, approximately 545,000 students are enrolled on postgraduate programmes in the UK.
+Currently, approximately 540000 students are enrolled on postgraduate programmes in the UK.

 There are four main types of postgraduate degrees: taught courses, research degrees, conversion courses and professional qualifications.
 Many postgraduate courses are studied at university, but some courses are taught in a commercial environment.